Romain-Portanguen/reactis_ai/README.md

 ## Description 📑

 This project is an AI-powered agent built with NestJS, designed to interact intelligently with users by leveraging real-time location data and weather information.
 It retrieves the user's exact location and fetches up-to-date weather details for their region, ensuring relevant and personalized responses.
-The application integrates with OpenAI's chatbot to process user input and generate thoughtful replies.
+The application integrates with the OpenAI API to process user input and generate thoughtful replies.

 The project follows **Clean Code** principles to ensure readability, maintainability, and scalability.
 The architecture adheres to **Clean Architecture** by separating concerns into distinct modules, such as controllers, services, and use cases, promoting a clear structure and easier testability. **Dependency Injection** is used extensively to manage dependencies between components, improving flexibility and decoupling, making the codebase more modular and easier to maintain.

 ### Core Features ⚙️

 - **JWT Authentication**: Protects sensitive routes and ensures that only authenticated users can access chatbot features.
-- **OpenAI Chatbot Integration**: Processes user input and generates responses using OpenAI’s API.
+- **OpenAI API Integration**: Processes user input and generates responses using the OpenAI API.
 - **Weather Information**: Retrieves weather data using an external weather service.
 - **Location-Based Services**: Uses geolocation services to provide location-based information.
 - **Modular Design**: The application follows a modular structure, separating domain logic, use cases, infrastructure, and guards.